A step-by-step guide to Monday's Electoral College vote - Local News 8

 The system has been refined in the Constitution and detailed in US law over the last 200-plus years, but hasn’t seen a major overhaul since the 1870s, when the transcontinental railroad and the telegraph were on the cutting edge of technology and innovation.

-Here’s a look at what will happen on Monday and why.
+CNN readers have submitted more than 1,000 questions so far about what will happen on Monday and why.
+Read on for answers to the most frequent questions.
 Much of this refers to the very detailed website maintained by the National Archives and the Federal Register, which help states coordinate the process:

 Why is this happening on Monday, December 14?